purejava/appindicator-gtk3-java/README.md

 - due to the use of the new Foreign Function & Memory API

 # Usage
-The bindings come in two flavors:
+The bindings come in three flavors:

 ## Dependency including *all bindings* related to libappindicator:
 - gtk-3.0